ptaylor2018/Junior-Research-Keypad/README.md

 # Junior-Research-Keypad
-My code for my Junior Research Project
+My code for my Junior Research Project.
 Also several other documents for it